-Quality Faux Wood Shutters vs Other Faux Wood Shutters in Tampa05/06/2019Eric Ramsey There are a lot of faux wood plantation shutters out there, but is there a difference between good faux wood shutters, like our Polywood® shutters, that will hold up over years and faux wood shutters that will wear out in within a few years?
-Just examine the faux wood shutter’s craftsmanship and technicalities such as its durability, finish, and energy efficiency potential.
+Quality Faux Wood Shutters vs Other Faux Wood Shutters in Tampa05/06/2019Eric Ramsey There are a lot of faux wood plantation shutters out there, but is there a difference between good faux wood shutters, like our Polywood® shutters, that will hold up over years and faux wood shutters that look worse and worse [[over time|as time goes on]39?
+You need to examine the faux wood shutter’s craftsmanship and technicalities such as its durability, finish, and energy efficiency potential.
 Quality faux wood won’t splinter, crack, chip or warp Any type of faux wood shutters appear great when first put up.
 However, shutters that are made with shoddy materials such as paltry composites, vinyl-wrapped particleboards, or porous louvers will bow, snap, splinter, or yellow.
-This is especially true in high-traffic rooms or in climates that have high heat, cold, or humidity.
+Low-quality shutters definitely won’t hold up in high-traffic rooms or in climates that have high heat, cold, or humidity.
 Well-made faux wood, like Polywood, is made from solid compounds that is made so it won’t disfigure, discolor or break.
 The solid louvers allows shutters to prevent bowing, splintering, cracking, and chipping, even in humid or varying-temperature areas.
-Inspecting the warranty should be the best way to tell the durability of a faux wood shutter.
+And while it’s hard to know if a faux wood is a quality faux wood on the surface, you can always inspect the warranty.
 Businesses that offer a lifetime guarantee stand behind their products because they only use the most durable materials.
 Quality faux wood doesn’t stain Dusting is pretty much the same process for every faux wood plantation shutters.
 However, detailed cleaning will pose another set of problems.
 Vinyl and comparable materials will soak up some moisture when scrubbed with a damp rag.
 Substandard faux wood shutters have finishes that can trap dirt and stains so that they are almost impossible to keep clean.
-Manufacturers that make quality plantation shutters make sure that faux wood should be easy to clean.
-For example, Polywood uses a finish that is a cinch to wipe down quickly, which makes your shutters look spotless.
+Manufacturers that make quality window treatments make sure that faux wood should be easy to clean.
+For example, Polywood uses a finish that is a cinch to wipe down quickly, which makes your shutters look just as nice as they did on day one.
 Quality faux wood should be completely water resistant, so if anything gets on the shutter, it should come clean with a little water or spray cleaner.
 High quality faux wood is energy efficient When you close your high-quality faux wood shutters, you should experience a remarkable change in air flow and heat loss.
 The non-hollow louvers and impenetrable materials will help close out outside sun that makes the room toasty and drafts that can cool down the space.
 The best faux wood window treatments, like Polywood shutters, will even go further to bolster their energy efficiency through UV inhibitors and weather stripping.
 Shutters crafted with a subpar composite doesn’t offer the same energy benefits.
 Those using cheap materials or hollow louvers will still let the outside air flow in freely.
 As time goes on, low quality shutters can begin to sag and permanently separate the louvers.
 The key to seeing if you are using a cheaper faux wood is to look at its R-rating.
 The larger the number, the better the shutter is at energy efficiency.
-Contact your Tampa Sunburst rep and pick a quality faux wood treatment Finding a high-caliber faux wood shutter can sometimes feel like a struggle.
+Contact your Tampa Sunburst rep and get a quality faux wood treatment Finding a high-caliber faux wood shutter can sometimes feel like a struggle.
 Luckily, our Sunburst representatives can show you all our faux wood lines, so you can select the right plantation shutter for your rooms.
 To set up a complimentary in-home consultation, call 813-580-7288 today.